-It's revealed in "The Werewolf Transformation" that Sheldon believes that Barbers keep "Haircut records".
+It's revealed in "The Werewolf Transformation" that Sheldon believes that barbers keep "haircut records."

 The Cloudcuckoolander Was Right: In the episode where the university has asked the male characters to come up with ideas on how to improve recruitment of women to graduate-level science and engineering programs, Sheldon of all people has arguably the best approach: start the process early, with middle-school girls (so that they'll gain the right preparation in high school to pursue undergraduate science degrees and therefore be in position to enter graduate science programs).
-When Leonard, Howard, and Raj make a mess of the project by alienating the class they're speaking to, Sheldon rescues things by bringing Amy and Bernardette in via speakerphone to address the class as female role models in the sciences.
+When Leonard, Howard, and Raj make a mess of the project by alienating the class they're speaking to, Sheldon rescues things by bringing Amy and Bernadette in via speakerphone to address the class as female role models in the sciences.

 After Sheldon ends up charming Raj's date (a successful dentist) causing her to leave for the date with him instead, he then completely fails to understand why he would see her again?
 He already has a dentist!

-The Cobbler's Children Have No Shoes: Leonard's mother Beverley is a professional psychiatrist, but she has a very distant and unemotional relationship with her own children, having apparently treated them more like long-term test subjects than a family.
+The Cobbler's Children Have No Shoes: Leonard's mother Beverly is a professional psychiatrist, but she has a very distant and unemotional relationship with her own children, having apparently treated them more like long-term test subjects than a family.